Utkar5hM/utkar5hm.github.io/site/content/post/2024-11-22-ebpf-vs-perf-schema.md

 ---

 So, it all started at IRIS NITK, where I had the chance to work with some seriously cracked individuals, and we were testing out different distributed strategies for MariaDB.
 While I didn’t have a ton of time to dive super deep, I was picking up some gems here and there.
 The real kicker?
-A bunch of the guys were working on eBPF-based tools for their own projects/academics, and that’s where I first got exposed to eBPF.
+A bunch of the guys were working on eBPF based tools for their own projects/academics, and that’s where I first got exposed to eBPF.
 Safe to say, the tech rizz was strong.

 Once my summer internship wrapped up and I had some breathing room, I decided to channel that extra time into learning eBPF by building my own monitoring tool.
 I finished building it but didn’t get around to testing or using it for quite some time.